 Sonus Networks, Inc. ("Sonus" or the "Company") was incorporated in 1997 and is a leading provider of networked solutions for communications service providers (e.g., telecommunications, wireless and cable service providers) and enterprises to help them advance, protect and unify their voice and data communication networks, reduce expenses and position themselves to provide new services to their customers.
 Sonus helps many of the world's leading communications service providers and enterprises implement the next generation of Session Initiation Protocol ("SIP")-based solutions, including Voice over IP ("VoIP") and Unified Communications ("UC") through secure, reliable and scalable Internet Protocol ("IP") networks.
+We also provide tightly integrated signaling and advanced routing capabilities and applications that span the mission-critical demands of both existing and next-generation 4G/LTE and IP Multimedia Subsystems ("IMS") telecommunications networks.
 Sonus products include session border controllers ("SBCs"), diameter signaling controllers ("DSCs"), policy/routing servers, media and signaling gateways and network analytics tools.
 Sonus solutions address the need for communications service providers and enterprises to seamlessly link and leverage multivendor, multiprotocol communications systems and applications across a single network infrastructure.
 Previously, companies were required to implement separate networks for their voice and data applications.
 In a rapidly changing ecosystem of IP-enabled devices such as smartphones and tablets, companies want an infrastructure that enables the integration of voice and data capability into a single application on one integrated network.
-Sonus solutions help the Company's customers realize the intended value and benefits of UC platforms by enabling disparate vendor communications environments, commonplace in most enterprises today, to work seamlessly together.
-Likewise, Sonus solutions facilitate the deployment and adoption of cloud-based communications.
+Sonus solutions help the Company's customers realize the intended value and benefits of UC both in public and private clouds by enabling disparate vendor communications environments, commonplace in most enterprises today, to work seamlessly together.
+Likewise, Sonus solutions facilitate the deployment and adoption of cloud-based c

 The Company utilizes both direct and indirect sales channels to reach its target customers.
-Customers and prospective customers in the service provider space are traditional and emerging communications providers, including long distance carriers, local exchange carriers, Internet service providers, wireless operators, cable operators, international telephone companies and carriers that provide services to other carriers.
+Customers and prospective customers in the service provider space are traditional and emerging communications service providers, including long distance carriers, local exchange carriers, Internet service providers, wireless operators, cable operators, international telephone companies and carriers that provide services to other carriers.
 Enterprise customers and target enterprise customers include financial institutions, retailers, state and local governments, and other multinational corporations.
 The Company collaborates with its customers to identify and develop new, advanced services and applications that can help to reduce costs, improve productivity and generate new revenue.